Africa Needs Proper Policy For Agricultural Growth - Rajaram | Leadership Newspaper

 Africa Needs Proper Policy For Agricultural Growth – Rajaram

 Dr Sanjaya Rajaram is an Indian-born Mexican scientist and winner of the 2014 World Food Prize for his scientific research in developing over 480 wheat varieties that have been released in 51 countries.
-In this exclusive chat with NKECHI ISAAC, at the sidelines of the first International Wheat Congress in Saskatoon, Canada, he explains that Africa has good prospects of feeding its populace and becoming food secured in the coming years if the various governments come up with enabling policies for technologies that can boost farm production.
-The excerpts.
+In interview with NKECHI ISAAC, at the sidelines of the first International Wheat Congress in Saskatoon, Canada, he explains that Africa has good prospects of feeding its populace.

 The projection is that by 2050 the world will be over 9 billion people with developing countries in Africa having sizeable population explosion.
 As an agriculturist, what do you think African nations should do to feed their citizens?